Current headlines

 With winter weather now upon the Midwest, preserve visitors are reminded that not all preserves may be open on time during or immediately after a snow event.

-For the public’s safety, some preserves may remain closed as District staff work to plow the roadways to make travel less hazardous.
+For the public’s safety, some preserves may remain closed as District staff work to plow the parking lots and roadways to make travel less hazardous.
 Every effort will be made to open each preserve in a timely fashion, and the priority will be given to the District’s visitor centers and dog parks.
 The District then works to have at least one access open at every preserve.

 Preserves may also close early when weather conditions warrant it.